mgn39/TurtleBot2/Reference/Meeting/Group Meeting.md

 - **Challenges:** Finding new device to help mapping in order to save time (I have talked to Austin).
 For the doorbell need to find the maxim range and with obstacle (wall, glass) to see the maximum range to know that we need to use antenna or not.
 For the LiDAR Sensor it just sudden error still figure out!
 Because last week I still can use it.
 And I did not test on the non-stationary object detection avoidance that I found on Github yet.
 - **Goals:** Map larger area more efficient, Find out the maximum range of RF receiver, Fix the LiDAR Sensor, and test on non-stationary object detection avoidance on Github.
 - **Lesson:** Talk to pink rubber duck, its HELP!

+**Kaleb** - 1.45 mins
+- **Introduction:** Kaleb is a second-year studying CS who works on the TurtleBots with Chester.
+- **Accomplishments:** He learned that he can't intercept CWRU doors and that Docker + ROS communication is nearly impossible with MacOS.
+- **Challenges:** He's been researching methods for moving object detection.
+- **Goals:** He plans to implement DATMO (from GitHub) using the LiDAR sensor and experiment with existing prediction research.
+- **Lesson:** Get good sleep!